ergoithz/libre-download-manager/README.md

-# Free Download Manager
+# Libre Download Manager

-This is a mirror of (probably no longer working) sources of the now-defunct project Free Download Manager, publicy branded as **Foofind Download Manager** and **Torrents Downloader**.
+This is a mirror of (probably no longer working) sources of the now-defunct project Libre Download Manager, publicy branded as **Foofind Download Manager** and **Torrents Downloader**.

 Sources were recovered thanks to [Internet Archive Wayback Machine](https://web.archive.org/web/*/http://foofind.is/en/downloader/SRC/*).